shikokuchuo/mirai/README.md

 ```

 Single-use keys and certificates are automatically generated and
-configured, without requiring any user intervention.
-The private key is
+configured, without requiring any further intervention.
+The private key
-always retained on the host and never transmitted, and also not stored
+is always retained on the host machine and never transmitted, nor even
-or accessible as an R object.
+materialised as an R object.

 The generated self-signed certificate is made available for read-only
 access via `launch_remote()`.
 This function conveniently constructs the